-Why visit the Kew Gardens?
+Why visit the Royal Botanic Gardens Kew?
 Imagine stepping into the world of plants.
 What would you expect to see, hear or smell?
-Would you be an observer or would you like to actively get involved into the daily life of the green eco system?
+Would you be an observer or would you like to actively get involved in the daily life of the green ecosystem?
 If you could, would you be an exotic plant, a tree, a herb?

-Plants have a strange voiceless world, which we've only just began to understand.
+Plants have a strange voiceless world, which we've only just begun to understand.

-My fascination to plants is a result of watching countless documentaries by David Attenborough.
-The Kingdom of Plants is in fact my very favorite, a series of films created here, in the UK, at the Royal Botanic Gardens of Kew.
+My fascination with plants is a result of watching countless documentaries by David Attenborough.
+The Kingdom of Plants is, in fact, my very favourite, a series of films created here, in the UK, at the Royal Botanic Gardens of Kew.

 What is at Kew Gardens

 At Kew, there is so much to explore I feel one day might just not be enough.
 Nowadays, I visit the Botanic Gardens because of the glasshouses, being the area which interests me the most.
 However, first time I went to Kew, I ended up spending two full days exploring all its corners and attending several speeches and workshops.

 Kew offers 300 acres of green joy.
 It comprises of several glass houses, galleries, a couple of eateries, formal gardens, sculptures, a pond and of course, a Treetop Walkway.
 The gardens are best to visit during late August and beginning of September.
 My favourite season is Autumn because I am a huge fan of the red and yellow foliage.
 This is the best time to visit the Arboretum.
 No matter when you decide to visit, Kew has always something going on, prepared for each season.